abdussamedkilic/LinkedListAppWithCitiesOfTurkey/README.md

 These questions and transactions are limited to 3 sections.

-if u choose 1. sections u are in the Search process section, and u can do 5 different search in this section if u choose 1 u are in [1.1] Section : City search by name if u choose 2 u are in [1.2] Section : City search from plate if u choose 3 u are in [1.3] Section : Search for cities in the same region
+if u choose 1. sections u are in the Search process section, and u can do 5 different search in this section\n if u choose 1 u are in [1.1] Section : City search by name if u choose 2 u are in [1.2] Section : City search from plate if u choose 3 u are in [1.3] Section : Search for cities in the same region